 WSOP used this opportunity to introduce its new Poker 8 software to the US market.
-With this, Pennsylvania became the first state to have access to the new platform and, in 2022, WSOP MI launched with the new Poker 8 software as well.
+With this, Pennsylvania became the first state to have access to the new platform, and in 2022, WSOP MI launched the new Poker 8 software as well.
 WSOP’s online poker rooms in New Jersey and Nevada still use the old software, and it is unclear when the operator plans to switch.

 One thing that makes WSOP PA stand out is its ability to set up online events awarding real-life WSOP gold bracelets.
 It gives it a significant advantage over other rooms operating in the state and helps attract players in great numbers.